dylan-kwon/ShapeView/README.md

 # ShapeView
 [![](https://jitpack.io/v/dylan-kwon/ShapeView.svg)](https://jitpack.io/#dylan-kwon/ShapeView)

-**ShapeView** is a view or layout that allows you to use ShapeDrawable attributes immediately in layout xml without creating a separate ShapeDrawable.
+**ShapeView** is a view or layout that allows you to use the ShapeDrawable property immediately in the layout xml without creating a separate ShapeDrawable, and also supports CSS style shadow effects.

 ## Preview
 <p>